 Interior ADUs: This type of ADU is built inside of the primary living structure.
 The most common spaces converted include basements or attics.

 Attached ADUs: Convert an attached garage or a separate living space attached to your home.
 These ADUs are directly attached to the primary living structure.

 Detached ADUs: Like some garages or a shed, detached ADUs are built away from the primary living space.
-Cottages, converted garages, and tiny homes are common options for a detached ADU.
+Cottages, converted garages, and tiny homes are common options for a detached ADU in San Jose.

 If you are interested in building an accessory dwelling unit, you have many different directions you can go.
 DreamHome Remodeling & Builders can assist you in determining which type of ADU is best suited for your property.

 Accessory Dwelling Unit FAQs